Data analysts identify and describe data trends using statistics and specialised software to help organisations achieve their business aims.

 What you will do

-- work with clients to find out what information they need to help them make good business decisions
+- find out what information clients need to make good business decisions

 - gather or choose data for analysis

 - ensure the data is reliable

 - interpret numbers to gain business insights